 Of course you can hunt for the Book and get a lot of pleasure from it but then there are the others that don't enjoy it because of the pressure.

 There are those hunters that attaining record book trophies is the sole purpose of their hunt.
-They come armed with a field statistics book and expect the Professional Hunter to consistently produce top-10 animals for them to shoot.
+They come armed with a field statistics book and expect their professional hunter to consistently produce top 10 animals for them to shoot.
 Pleasure is often replaced by misery and recrimination if a trophy misses the mark by a fraction of an inch.